DoshiNeil/bus-booking-ui/README.md

 - `/dashboard`

 Reservation route depicts the bus layout and allows the user to make bookings from here.
-On completion of the booking the user is router to Dashboard.
+On completion of the booking the user is routed to Dashboard.
 Here the use can see the booking details.
 From the Dashboard, the user can

 - Delete a reservation